Glassait/FOLD_Bot/readme.md

 -   Schedule for loop take hour and minute
 -   [Command watch clan](src/module/feature/slash-commands/watch-clan.slash-command.ts) remove now accept name of clan in addition of id
 -   Watch commands (add/remove) now send message in channel
 -   Add in inventory ban words for news.
 Check the href of news and
+-   Fix loosing message for trivia game (give right shell, type, special and pen)

 ### 2.2.6